 It makes a great substitute for other grains in quinoa recipes like pilaf, porridge, soups and stews.
 You can also incorporate quinoa into salads, burrito bowls, casseroles and more.

-Here are a few quinoa recipe ideas to help spark your creativity:
+Here are a few quinoa recipe ideas to help spark your creativity and take advantage of quinoa benefits:

 - Black Bean Quinoa Salad